PropicSignifi/Sweet.apex/README.md

 Technically speaking, they are Sweet Apex codes, cousins of Apex codes, yet with more powers.
 In some way, they are equivalent to Apex codes, and we will see shortly.

 Well, the code snippets above are just starters.
-We have much more fascinating main courses afterwards, but we are not going to show them here, as this is intended for you to get started.
+We have much more fascinating main courses afterwards, but we are not going to show them here, as this is intended for us to get started.
 If you want to check it out, visit our documentation site for details.

 ## Inspirations
 Before we reveal the secret of Sweet.apex, we would like to introduce one important Salesforce technique, SFDX.
-This is the developer-friendly command line tool that helps us do lots of things and creates many possibilities.
-Without DX, it would be nearly impossible to deploy your Apex code directly from locally to your Orgs.
+This is a developer-friendly command line tool that helps us do lots of things and creates many possibilities.
+Without DX, it would be nearly impossible to deploy our Apex code directly from locally to our Orgs.
 Yes, SFDX paves the way for building a brand-new development process, and let's take a closer look at this.

 The time when we used to edit Apex files in the Salesforce console has long gone and now we can work locally on these files before deploying them using SFDX.
 Deploying Apex files has never been easier.
 Take that advantage to its best and keep on.